Yar Kravtsov

 Fair question.
 If you’re already deep in a CLI framework that bundles its own spinner, use that.
 Seriously.
 But if you’re writing a small tool — a deployment script, a code generator, a quick utility — and you want a clean loading indicator without adopting someone else’s opinions about terminal rendering, pin exists for exactly that moment.

-Simplicity is a superpower.
-A spinner with no dependencies is a spinner that never breaks because somebody else shipped a bad release on a Friday afternoon.
+A spinner with no dependencies is a spinner that does not break because somebody else shipped a bad release on a Friday afternoon.

 The source is on GitHub: github.com/yarlson/pin.
-If something feels off, issues and PRs are welcome.
-It’s small enough that you could read the whole thing over coffee.
+It’s small enough that you can read the whole thing in one sitting.